Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-Like in Section~\ref{sec:GW} our main task is to control up to high post-Newtonian order the mass and current radiative multipole moments $\mathrm{U}_L$ and $\mathrm{V}_L$ which parametrize the asymptotic waveform and gravitational fluxes far away from the source, cf.\ Eqs.~\eqref{HijTT}\,--\,\eqref{FluxFG}.
-The radiative multipole moments are in turn related to the source multipole moments $\mathrm{I}_L$ and $\mathrm{J}_L$ through complicated relationships involving tails and related effects; see e.g., Eqs.~\eqref{radtail}.\epubtkFootnote{In this section we can neglect the gauge multipole moments $\mathrm{W}_L, \cdots, \mathrm{Z}_L$.}
+Like in Sect.~\ref{sec:GW} our main task is to control up to high post-Newtonian order the mass and current radiative multipole moments $\dU_L$ and $\dV_L$ which parametrize the asymptotic waveform and gravitational fluxes far away from the source, cf. Eqs. \eqref{hijTT}--\eqref{FluxFG}.
+The radiative multipole moments are in turn related to the source multipole moments $\dI_L$ and $\dJ_L$ through complicated relationships involving tails and related effects, and described in Sects.~\ref{sec:radcanonical} and \ref{sec:cansource}.

-The source moments have been expressed in Eqs.~\eqref{sourcemoments} in terms of some source densities $\Sigma$, $\Sigma_i$ and $\Sigma_{ij}$ defined from the components of the post-Newtonian expansion of the pseudo-tensor, denoted $\overline{\tau}^{\alpha\beta}$.
-To lowest order the (PN expansion of the) pseudo-tensor reduces to the matter tensor $T^{\alpha\beta}$ which has compact support, and the source densities $\Sigma$, $\Sigma_i$, $\Sigma_{ij}$ reduce to the compact support quantities $\sigma$, $\sigma_i$ $\sigma_{ij}$ given by Eqs.~\eqref{sigmadef}.
-Now, computing spin effects, the matter tensor $T^{\alpha\beta}$ has been found to be given by \eqref{Talphabeta} in the framework of the pole-dipole approximation suitable for SO couplings (and sufficient also for SS interactions between different spins).
-Here, to give a flavor of the computation, we present the lowest order spin contributions (necessarily SO) to the general mass and current source multipole moments ($\forall\ell\in\mathbb{N}$):
+The source moments have been expressed in Eqs. \eqref{sourcemoments} in terms of some source densities $\Sigma$, $\Sigma_i$ and $\Sigma_{ij}$ defined from the components of the post-Newtonian expansion of the pseudo-tensor, denoted $\overline{\tau}^{\alpha\beta}$.
+To lowest order the (PN expansion of the) pseudo-tensor reduces to the matter tensor $T^{\alpha\beta}$ which has compact support, and the source densities $\Sigma$, $\Sigma_i$, $\Sigma_{ij}$ reduce to the compact support quantities $\sigma$, $\sigma_i$ $\sigma_{ij}$ given by Eqs. \eqref{sigmadef}.
+Now, computing spin effects, the matter tensor $T^{\alpha\beta}$ has been found to be given by \eqref{Tabspin} in the framework of the pole-dipole approximation suitable for SO couplings (and sufficient also for SS interactions between different spins).
+Here, to give a flavor of the computation, we present the lowest order SO contributions to the general mass and current source multipole moments ($\forall\ell\in\mathbb{N}$):